sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 ### Authors

-- All authors known to have contributed to the preparation of this protocol, including those who filled in the template.
-- Visit https://orcid.org/ to register for an ORCID.
-- Date is the date the author first worked on the protocol.

 | PREPARED BY  | AFFILIATION  | ORCID        | DATE       |
 | ------------ | ------------ | ------------ | ---------- |
 | Sofie Derycke | ILVO Marine, MGL | 0000-0003-3763-6187 | 2025-06-11 |